2013–14 North American winter: Post-Tropical Cyclone Karen

-Thanksgiving Week storm complex
+US Thanksgiving Week storm complex

 On November 22, an upper-level trough located over northern California moved southward offshore the southern California coast, with its pressure deepening to a closed low-pressure area and also was cut off from the main upper-level jet.
 Mixed precipitation developed ahead of an occluded front that was attached to the low, causing impacts across the Western United States.
 The low-pressure area initially remained nearly stationary; however the low weakened and moved eastward across California and Arizona, while producing snow across southern portions of California and Nevada.
 The low then dissipated along a surface front, though an upper-level vortex produced mixed precipitation ahead of the vortex across areas from Arizona to Texas.
 The upper-level low-pressure area then ejected into the southern Great Plains on November 25, as the precipitation associated with the upper-level low began to organize into a linear structure.
 A low-pressure area then formed in the Gulf of Mexico on November 26 and began interacting with the upper-level low, as, at the same time, a phase began between the upper-level low and a northern stream system.
 As a result, a broad area of ascent developed across the Eastern United States.
 A southerly low-level jet across the Southeastern United States pulled moisture into the East Coast of the United States, and, with the combination of the phased upper-level low and the moisture drawn from the southerly low-level jet, broadened a precipitation shield northeastward.
 Snow fell across the Northeastern United States and southeastern Canada on November 27 and 28.

 The winter storm was responsible for at least 14 deaths.
 The Weather Channel meteorologist Jonathan Erdman described the storm as "about as expansive a winter storm as it get," On November 24, 2013, 300 flights were cancelled at Dallas/Fort Worth International Airport.
-Flagstaff, Arizona recorded 11 inches of snow, and near the Four Corners as much as 4 feet fell.
-As much as a foot of snow fell in Colorado and Utah, and 13 people had died as of November 25.
+Flagstaff, Arizona recorded 11 in of snow, and near the Four Corners as much as 48 in fell.
+As much as 12 in of snow fell in Colorado and Utah, and 13 people had died as of November 25.
 The serious winter storm that was expected did not materialize.
 As of November 27, 2013, 475 flights had been cancelled, with 3,600 delays, many in the New York City and Philadelphia areas.
-Snow turned to rain in Pittsburgh despite an ominous forecast, but 9 inches fell in Mercer County, Pennsylvania, and 4.5 inches in Buffalo.
+Snow turned to rain in Pittsburgh despite an ominous forecast, but 9 in fell in Mercer County, Pennsylvania, and 4.5 in in Buffalo.
 Atlanta had less than an inch of snow, but it was the third November snow since 1930.
 Morehead City, North Carolina had serious damage, and damage was also reported in Atlantic Beach, North Carolina, from an EF2 tornado.